theophilusx/icsorg/README.md

 # Workflow

-The basic idea would be to create a simple script which first downloads the ics file from Google (or wherever) and then calls this script to processes it.
-This script could then be added to a regular cron job to get updated calendar events each day (or however frequently you require).
+The basic workflow I use is to retrieve my events from my Google calendar.
+I use the private URL Google provides for accessing your calendar events.
+That URL returns an `.ics` file of all your events.
+The URL is used in the `.icsorgrc` configuration file for the `ICS_FILE` variable.
+I then have a basic cron task which runs this script every 6 hours to update my list of calendar events.

-An important point to remember is that when `cron` runs to execute tasks, it does not source your profile, so many environment settings.
-This means the directory containing the script may not be in your `PATH`.
-Either set it within your script or reference icsorg as a fully qualified path.
+Note that because this script is installed as a node module globally, it creates a symbolic link in the global `NPM` `bin` directory.
+However, as cron does not source your profile, the script may not be in your `PATH`.
+There are a number of ways to fix this, but the easiest is to just call the script with a full execution path.
+In my case, that is `/home/tim/.npm_global/bin/icsorg`.

-I do plan to add automatic retrieval of `.ics` files via a URL.
-Google calendar has a private URL which you can use to retrieve a dump of your calendar in ics format.
-It should be trivial to add this to the script.